immunoodle/signup/README.md

 # Immunoodle Signup

-Local development is as below.
+Local development is as below if you need to troubleshoot or upgrade dex.
 This application is meant to be run in a container as part of the Immunoodle application stack.

 ## Setup Environment